 Thank you for your interest in publishing your paper with the Society of Antiquaries of Scotland.

 Before submitting your paper, it is essential that you read the guidelines below and prepare your paper in accordance with them.
 We strongly recommend that you prepare and submit your paper (as separate files, and with all figures and supporting materials) in accordance with these guidelines in advance of your submission to avoid lengthy revisions later in the process or delays to the publication of your paper.

-When you have done so, please complete our online submission sheet (at the end of this page), which will provide instructions on uploading your manuscript to our online submission system, Scholastica.
+When you have done so, please complete our online submission sheet (link at the end of this page), which will provide instructions on uploading your manuscript to our online submission system, Scholastica.
 Any illustrations or other large files can be uploaded to our dedicated Dropbox folder.

 Please note that these guidelines are only for authors submitting an article to the Proceedings.
 SAIR authors should see here.